ohhnate/UnityHelpers/README.md

 # UnityHelpers

-UnityHelpers is a collection of scripts and tools for Unity game development.
+UnityHelpers is a public repository of scripts and tools for Unity game development.
+It contains a variety of helpful classes, extensions, and systems that are designed to make your Unity development process smoother and more efficient.
+Feel free to use it to streamline your workflow, improve the performance of your game, or simply learn new techniques and best practices.

 ## Folder Structure

-- `UnityHelpers/Extensions/Extensions.cs`: Contains extensions methods for various Unity classes.
+- `UnityHelpers/Extensions: Contains extensions methods for various Unity classes.

-- `UnityHelpers/Tools/Tools.cs`: Contains various utility classes and methods for Unity development.
+- `UnityHelpers/Tools`: Contains various utility classes and methods for Unity development.

-- `UnityHelpers/SystemExamples/GameModeExample`: Contains a sample game mode system, which demonstrates how to implement a basic game mode system in Unity.

-- `UnityHelpers/Graph.cs`: Contains a class for creating graphs and performing graph-related operations.

-- `UnityHelpers/Handler.cs`: Contains a class for managing event subscriptions and handling events in Unity.

-- `UnityHelpers/Pool.cs`: Contains a class for managing object pooling in Unity.
+- `UnityHelpers/SystemExamples`: Contains folders for a variety of different example systems for a Unity project.

-- `UnityHelpers/PriorityQueue.cs`: Contains a class for creating and managing priority queues in Unity.
+- `UnityHelpers/DataStructures`: Contains a variety of different data structures made for Unity development.

 ## Usage